Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

 \subsubsection{Computation}

 PSF generation for the simulation experiments was done by synthetically generating pupil functions with the given Seidel coefficients \cite{voelz2011computational} (see~\href{https://github.com/apsk14/lri}{Github}).
-The remaining computation was done using Python on a single GPU, either a NVIDIA GeForce RTX 3090 or NVIDIA RTX A6000.
+Computation was done using Python on a single GPU, either a NVIDIA GeForce RTX 3090 or NVIDIA RTX A6000.
 For standard deconvolution the measured PSF was denoised through background subtraction and pixel-wise thresholding.
+For each $1024 \times 1024$ image from the Miniscope and high NA multicolor systems, ring deconvolution took about 115 seconds and DeepRD took about $125$ milliseconds.
+For each $512 \times 512$ image in simulation ring deconvolution took about 60 seconds and DeepRD took about $0.1$ seconds.
+For the $360 \times 360$ images from the micro-endoscope, ring deconvolution took about 20 seconds.
+For a single $512 \times 512 \times 160$ volume from the LSFM system, sheet deconvolution took about 7 minutes.

 All non-learning, iterative methods are solving linear least squares optimization problems (see~\eqref{eq:lri_opt}); we additionally add TV regularization to these and run them till convergence using an ADAM optimizer~\cite{kingma2014adam}.
 For each method, the hyperparameters---including learning rate and regularization strength---that provided the smallest loss and best qualitative results were used.
-For deconvolution we tried a variety of algorithms in addition to the iterative scheme, including Wiener filtering and Richardson-Lucy deconvolution, and used the best reconstruction, which was unsupervised wiener filtering~\cite{Orieux:10}.
+For deconvolution we tried a variety of algorithms in addition to the iterative scheme, including Wiener filtering and Richardson-Lucy deconvolution, and used the best reconstructions, which was either iterative deconvolution or unsupervised wiener filtering~\cite{Orieux:10}.

-Open source implementations of ring convolution, polar transform, Seidel fitting, and ring deconvolution can be found in the \href{https://github.com/apsk14/lri}{codebase}.
+Open source implementations of ring convolution, polar transform, Seidel fitting, and ring deconvolution as well as the light-sheet extension methods can be found in the \href{https://github.com/apsk14/lri}{codebase}.
 Our intent is for this codebase to function as an easy-to-use library such that any practitioner with any imaging system can utilize RDM with little-to-no overhead.

 The baseline U-Net and DeepRD were both trained on ring-convolved images from the Div2k dataset.
 For the simulation results, both models were additionally fine-tuned on images from the CARE dataset.
 All models were trained till convergence of the validation loss and optimized over hyperparameters.